Nexus-Mods/NexusMods.App/README.md

 Easy to use, runs on your standard Windows PC and Linux alike.
 Don't waste time troubleshooting, play your games, fill those knees with arrows and most importantly, ***Have Fun***!

-Learn more about the App on the Wiki [Insert Link Here After Merging PR]
+Learn more about the App on the [Wiki](https://nexus-mods.github.io/NexusMods.App/)